-Coffee Connectors Network provides law students with opportunities to connect with Miami Law alumni across the country.
-With our network of alumni, our law students can connect with a diverse group of attorneys, obtain opportunities to learn about different practice areas and ultimately receive assistance to transition from law school into practice.
+Coffee Connectors Network provides law students and alumni with opportunities to connect with Miami Law alumni across the country.
+With our network of alumni, our law students and alumni can connect with a diverse group of attorneys, obtain opportunities to learn about different practice areas and ultimately receive assistance to transition from law school into practice.

 With more than 18,000 alumni worldwide, the Miami Law alumni network is an amazing resource – professionally and personally.

 The University of Miami School of Law’s UNetworking initiative provides students the opportunity to meet and speak one-on-one with attorneys and judges from the local Miami community.
-The importance of networking cannot be overemphasized.
-Given the fact that students rarely have the opportunity to interact with busy practitioners in a close setting, UNetworking affords our students a unique and meaningful experience.
-To provide a forum for students to speak to attorneys and, the AskUs team arranges several UNetworking events throughout the year and several Miami Law students have landed internships and jobs from their attendance at UNetworking events.
+To provide a forum for students to speak to attorneys, several UNetworking events are scheduled throughout the year and several Miami Law students have landed internships and jobs from their attendance at UNetworking events.
 These events include:

 Breakfast with the Bench